-The percentage of premises in Cambridgeshire with access to at least superfast broadband continues to increase.
-98.51% of premises had access at the end of quarter 2 in 2022/23.
-This remains lower that the target of 99% by end of 2020.
-Note, the Covid 19 pandemic has affected the pace of digital infrastructure delivery.
-Therefore, it is likely to take longer than originally planned to reach or 99% target.
+The percentage of premises in Cambridgeshire with access to at least superfast broadband decresed slightly in Q3 2022/23 to 98.39%.
+This remains lower than the target of >99%.

+The original target was 95% by 2017 which was achieved early.
+A target of 97% by 2019 was also achieved early and allowed the programme to set a stretched target for >99% by the end of 2020.
+The Covid 19 pandemic has affected the pace of digital infrastructure delivery.
+Therefore, it is taking longer than originally planned to reach our >99% target.